 - broadening and enhancing our evaluation and reporting of public sector management and administration.

 How do we achieve this?

-You can find a more extensive list of what we do in our annual report.
+You can find a more extensive list of what we do and how we achieve our strategic priorities in our annual report.

 Why are we doing this?

-The objective of the Commission’s activities is a high performing public sector that service the needs of the public now and for the future.
+The objective of the Commission’s activities is to create a high performing public sector that services the needs of the public now and for the future.
 A public sector that works efficiently and with integrity can provide the public with better results, and better public value.
 Integrity is also important in ensuring the public sector is trusted and accountable for its actions.

 Did you also know...